Bennett Cooperman & Meryl Nietsch-Cooperman

 Originally presented at an Aesthetic Realism seminar: "What Music Tells Us about Our Lives: A Celebration!"

-October 22, 2022 By Meryl Nietsch-Cooperman
+By Meryl Nietsch-Cooperman

 I care very much for this recording of Pablo de Sarasate’s Zigeunerweisen, played with great feeling and power by Jascha Heifetz, accompanied by the RCA Victor Symphony Orchestra and conducted by William Steinberg.
 Zigeunerweisen means “the ways of the gypsies.”
 What we just heard is rich with the opposites which, I believe, are central […]